-Thailand on the whole is a safe country for expats and travellers, especially for women traveling solo.
+Thailand, on the whole, is a safe country for expats and travelers, especially for women traveling solo.
 Thai people are welcoming, respectful, and generally non-violent towards foreigners.
 The biggest concerns are scams in touristy areas, such as getting charged much more than one should, and crimes of opportunity, like petty thefts.
 Despite off-and-on and sometimes volatile political protests in certain areas of Bangkok, daily life is largely unaffected elsewhere in Thailand.
 Protests and demonstrations are easily avoidable with a little planning and forethought.

 You’ll Live in a Village Hut with Sand Floors

 Don’t believe the myths about Thailand having poor living accommodation.
 Thailand offers the same amenities of Western countries, and there are plenty of modern options available.
 Just google around the internet for a few minutes and you will see both basic and premium standards of accommodation, throughout Thailand.

 Yes, there are stir fries and plenty of dishes with rice and noodles, but don’t let myths about Thailand’s cuisine fool you into thinking it’s the same as the generic take away from that run of the mill Chinese delivery place at home.Thai food is known for its sweet, salty, tangy, and spicy balance.
 It also has rich curries and grilled meats that are phenomenal.
 Find a nearby Thai restaurant that has good reviews and takes your family there.